Bruno Labbadia: Return to Hamburg

 Labaddia returned to Hamburger SV for a second spell on 15 April 2015.
 Labbadia won his first match on 25 April 2015 against FC Augsburg.
 This was Hamburg's first win since February 2015.
 Hamburg finished the 2014–15 season in the relegation playoff spot.
 In the first leg of the relegation playoff, on 28 May 2015, Hamburg and Karlsruher SC finished in a 1–1 draw.
 In the second leg, on 1 June 2015, Hamburg won 2–1 in extra time.
 Labbadia managed to keep Hamburg in the Bundesliga with a 10th-placed finish in the 2015–16 Bundesliga.
 However, Hamburg were knocked out of the German Cup in the first round during the 2015–16 season.
 Labbadia and his two assistants were sacked on 25 September 2016 after Hamburg had dropped into 16th position following their 0–1 Bundesliga defeat to Bayern Munich on the previous day, which was their fourth Bundesliga defeat in a row, having started the 2016–17 Bundesliga campaign with a draw at home to FC Ingolstadt.

 VfL Wolfsburg

 On 20 February 2018, Labbadia was hired by VfL Wolfsburg, replacing Martin Schmidt, who had stepped down the day before.
 His first match was a 1–1 draw against 1.
 FSV Mainz 05 on 23 February 2018.
 Wolfsburg finished the 2017–18 season in 16th place, which qualified Wolfsburg for the relegation playoff against Holstein Kiel.
-Labbadia currently has a record of four wins, three draws, and six losses in 13 matches.
-He left Wolfsburg in the summer of 2019.
+Labbadia left Wolfsburg after the 2018–19 season, which the team finished in sixth place, qualifying for the 2019–20 UEFA Europa League.